Adriaaaaan/es6-mail-nodejs/README.md

 angular-mail-nodejs
 ===================

-angular-mail with a nodejs backend
+ECMASCRIPT 2015 with a nodejs backend

 A simple demo written in angular js and nodejs.